Kong/boss.js/README.md

 Let's say that you need to parse multiple URLs, or ping multiple machines for a given list of IPs.
 If you have a list of URLs or IPs, and you need to process them, Jobalancer allows you to redistribute the work across several processes in a cyclical, round-robin, mode so that the list is entirely processed in multiple parallel jobs.

-It used in production at [Mashape](https://www.mashape.com) to process messages stored in a queue, like RabbitMQ or Amazon SQS.
+It's used in production at [Mashape](https://www.mashape.com) to process messages stored in a queue, like RabbitMQ or Amazon SQS.

 ## Installing npm (node package manager)